deepdrivepl/SegTrackDetect/README.md

 # Datasets
 The SegTrackDetect framework supports a variety of datasets tailored for different object detection tasks.
 Each dataset is accompanied by specific models designed to optimize performance in their respective domains.
 Below is a list of the supported datasets, along with suitable ROI and detection models that can be utilized for inference.
-These datasets encompass a range of scenarios, from traffic sign recognition to maritime object detection, enabling comprehensive evaluation and testing of the framework's capabilities.
+These datasets encompass a range of scenarios, from traffic sign detection to maritime object detection, enabling comprehensive evaluation and testing of the framework's capabilities.

 Supported Datasets:
 - Mapillary Traffic Sign Dataset 🚥